2023 Most Popular Theology & Religious Vocations Associate Degree Schools in South Carolina

 Read full report on Theology & Religious Vocations at Columbia International University

 You’ll be in good company if you decide to attend W L Bonner College.
 It ranked #2 on our 2023 Most Popular Theology & Religious Vocations Associate Degree Schools in South Carolina list.
-Located in the midsize city of Columbia, W L Bonner College is a private not-for-profit college with a small student population.
+Located in the city of Columbia, W L Bonner College is a private not-for-profit school with a small student population.

 Women make up 67% of the theology and religious vocations majors at the school.